nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 # Jest and Code Coverage

 [Jest](https://jestjs.io/) has emerged as the most popular JavaScript testing framework.
-To make it work with TypeScript, we'll need a helper module called [ts-jest](https://www.npmjs.com/package/ts-jest) which dynamically compiles the TypeScript code.
+To make it work with TypeScript we'll need a helper module called [ts-jest](https://www.npmjs.com/package/ts-jest).
+It dynamically compiles the TypeScript code.
 We also need `jest` to generate a test coverage report.
-We'll later feed this report into [SonarQube](https://www.sonarqube.org/) for further analysis.
+We'll feed this report into [SonarQube](https://www.sonarqube.org/) later on for further analysis.
 There's a handy module for this called [jest-sonar-reporter](https://www.npmjs.com/package/jest-sonar-reporter).

 We can install them and `jest` itself via `npm` or `yarn`: